-Following a major, multi-year, 130 million PLN modernisation project, Kraków Główny - the catch-all title of the city’s new modern transportation centre - is now yours to experience in all its vast, underground glory.
-The new station essentially renders the old above-ground station building obsolete, transferring all services underground, and creating theoretically easy transfers between train, bus and tram transport.
-Of course the Galeria Krakowska shopping mall has also been cleverly integrated, and along with modern conveniences like waiting rooms, escalators and elevators, you’ll now also find plenty of additional consumer opportunities - including cafes, supermarkets, souvenir shops, bookstores and more - inside the new transportation centre.
-With tunnels, stairs and signs leading off in every direction, it’s all quite confusing (erm, I mean, modern!), but fear not - IYP is here to help you sort it out.
+Following a major, multi-year, 130 million PLN modernisation project, Kraków Główny - the catch-all title of the city’s new modern transportation centre - is yours to experience in all its vast, underground glory.
+The new station has rendered the old above-ground station building obsolete, transferring all services underground, and creating easiery transfers between train, bus and tram transport.
+Of course the Galeria Krakowska shopping mall is also been cleverly integrated, and along with modern conveniences like waiting rooms, escalators and elevators, you’ll also find plenty of additional consumer opportunities, including cafes, supermarkets, souvenir shops, bookstores and more.
+With tunnels, stairs and signs leading off in every direction, it’s all quite confusing (erm, we mean, modern!), but fear not - IYP will help you sort it out.

 Arriving By Train: